ZDDduesseldorf/HandScanAI/backend/tests/README.md

 optional create setup:

 - folder and files for saving results of each model
-- calculating embeddings with each model
+- embeddings calculation with each model
   Duration of calcualting Embeddings is logged in the console

 distance_pipeline: